 The Sino-US trade war exposes the international shipping market to greater uncertainties and risks of a downward trend.
 Hong Kong suffered a drop in container throughput in 2018, falling from the fifth position to the eighth in the world.

 Importance of Maritime Industry

-The maritime industry offers low-cost and efficient maritime transport, especially to developing countries.
+- The maritime industry offers low-cost and efficient maritime transport, especially in developing countries.